Classification of Rank 2 Cluster Varieties: Cluster varieties as blowups of toric varieties

-\begin{dfn} A {\it seed} is a collection of data where $N$ is a finitely generated free Abelian group, $I$ is a finite index set, $E$ is a basis for $N$ indexed by $I$, $F$ is a subset of $I$, $\langle \cdot,\cdot\rangle$ is a skew-symmetric $\bb{Q}$-valued bilinear form, and the $d_i$'s are positive rational numbers called {\it multipliers}.
+where $N$ is a finitely generated free Abelian group, $I$ is a finite index set, $E$ is a basis for $N$ indexed by~$I$, $F$ is a subset of $I$, $\langle \cdot,\cdot\rangle$ is a skew-symmetric $\bb{Q}$-valued bilinear form, and the $d_i$'s are positive rational numbers called {\it multipliers}.
 We call $e_i$ a {\it frozen} vector if $i \in F$.
 The {\it rank} of a seed or of a cluster variety will mean the rank of $\langle \cdot, \cdot \rangle$.

 We define another bilinear form on $N$ by and we require that $\epsilon_{ij}\in \bb{Z}$ for all $i,j\in I$.
 Let $M=N^*$.
-Define\footnote{Beware that our subscripts for $p_1^*$ and $p_2^*$ do not mean the same thing as for \cite{GHK3}'s $p_1^*$ and $p_2^*$.} Let $K_i:= \ker (p_i^*)$, $\?{N_i} := \im(p_i^*)\subseteq M$, $\?{e_i}:=p_1^*(e_i)$, and $v_i:=p_2^*(e_i)$.
-For each $i\in I$, define a ``modified multiplier'' $d_i'$ by saying that $v_i$ is $d_i'$ times a primitive vector in $M$. \end{dfn}
+Define\footnote{Beware that our subscripts for $p_1^*$ and $p_2^*$ do not mean the same thing as for~\cite{GHK3}'s $p_1^*$ and $p_2^*$.} Let $K_i:= \ker (p_i^*)$, $\?{N_i} := \im(p_i^*)\subseteq M$, $\?{e_i}:=p_1^*(e_i)$, and $v_i:=p_2^*(e_i)$.
+For each $i\in I$, define a~``modified multiplier'' $d_i'$ by saying that $v_i$ is $d_i'$ times a primitive vector in $M$. \end{dfn}

 \begin{rmk} Given only the matrix $(e_i,e_j)$ and the set $F$, we can recover the rest of the data, up to a rescaling of $\langle \cdot,\cdot\rangle$ and a corresponding rescaling of the $d_i$'s.
 This rescaling does not affect the constructions below, and it is common take the scaling out of the picture by assuming that the $d_i$'s are relatively prime integers (although we do not make this assumption).
 Also, notice that $\langle\cdot,\cdot\rangle$ and $\{d_i'\}$ together determine $\{d_i\}$, so when describing a seed we may at times give $\{d'_i\}$ instead of $\{d_i\}$. \end{rmk}